Olympus E-M1 II Comparison Review

 Which battery does the E-M1 II use?

-The camera gets its power from the BLH-1, which is a rechargeable Lithium-Ion power pack.
+The camera gets its power from the BLH-1 (here at amazon), which is a rechargeable Lithium-Ion power pack.

 Camera to camera comparisons

 In case you would like to check on the differences and similarities with other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.